Women in the Australian House of Representatives

-There have been 153 women in the Australian House of Representatives since the establishment of the Parliament of Australia.
+There have been 174 women in the Australian House of Representatives since the establishment of the Parliament of Australia.
 Women have had the right to both vote and sit in parliament since 1902.
 The first woman to run for the House of Representatives was Selina Anderson at the 1903 election for Dalley, but the first woman elected to the House was Dame Enid Lyons at the 1943 election for Darwin.
 At that election, the first woman member of the Senate was also elected, and there have been women members of the Senate continuously ever since.
 By contrast, the House of Representatives has had women members continuously only since 1980.

 All states and territories have been represented by women in the House of Representatives.
-In the 45th Australian Parliament there were 44 women.
+In the 48th Australian Parliament there are 69 women.